ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME54.md

 		-  The above steps also registers the device in AWS IOT for secured wired solution.
 	- To use Wired only solution, [Registering Your MCU Board with AWS IoT](https://docs.aws.amazon.com/freertos/latest/userguide/get-started-freertos-thing.html)

 3. From the [MicrochipTech repository](https://github.com/MicrochipTech/amazon-freertos/tree/mchpdev/), download the amazon-freertos repository (mchpdev branch).
+To clone or download the repo from Github,go to the main page of this repository and then click Clone button to clone this repo or download as zip file.

 ---
 **IMPORTANT**